Table of Contents Contents

 Maternity Leave in Ontario

-In Ontario you can take up to 17 weeks of maternity leave.
-That said, if you’re still pregnant after the 17 weeks, you can take more time.
+In Ontario, you can take up to 17 weeks of maternity leave.
+That said, if you’re still pregnant after 17 weeks, you can take more time.
 You do have to take all of your allotted time, all at once.

 Maternity Leave in Quebec

-In Quebec you can take up to 18 weeks on maternity leave.
+In Quebec, you can take up to 18 weeks of maternity leave.
 You can start this leave on or before the birth.

 Maternity Leave in PEI

 PEI is similar to BC.
-You can take up to 78 weeks consecutively of maternity leave.
+You can take up to 78 consecutive weeks of maternity leave.
 For paternity leave, you can take up to 62 weeks.

 Maternity Leave in Nova Scotia